EDITORIALS | EXPLORATORY TESTING

 Sometimes the team commits to more work than they can finish in a sprint, or a feature turns out more complicated than expected, or critical bugs eat up time that should've gone to new features.

 Unfinished work doesn't just roll into the next sprint automatically.
-During sprint planning for the next sprint, the team decides whether to continue that work or prioritise other things.
+During sprint planning for the next sprint, the team decides whether to continue that work or prioritize other things.
 Sometimes partially completed features get abandoned if priorities shift.

 The goal isn't to finish everything every sprint.
 The goal is to finish the most important things and maintain a sustainable pace.
 If a team routinely completes only 60% of their committed work, that's a signal to commit to less work per sprint.